OpenDataology/website/content/en/docs/components/pipelines/introduction.md

 +++
 title = "Introduction"
-description = "An introduction to the goals and main concepts of Kubeflow Pipelines" weight = 10
+description = "An introduction to the goals and main concepts of OpenDataology Pipelines" weight = 10

 +++

 {{% stable-status %}}

-Kubeflow Pipelines is a platform for building and deploying portable, scalable machine learning (ML) workflows based on Docker containers.
+OpenDataology Pipelines is a platform for building and deploying portable, scalable machine learning (ML) workflows based on Docker containers.

 ## Quickstart